Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Results and Analysis

 \subsection{Sensitivity to Training Configurations}

-To evaluate the robustness of each model under diverse training configurations, we present Figure~\ref{fig:ranked} with an aggregated analysis to summarize the consistency and stability of different techniques across varying conditions.
-We used the Borda aggregation framework defined in Section~\ref{subsec:bordaframework} to get the aggregated ranking, computed across the six training settings using the value-rank $V_{m}^{d,s,q}$, separately for each encoder.
-Additionally, Figure~\ref{fig:ranked} reports the global rank assigned to each technique, which is shown at the right end of the figure, along with reporting the number of model parameters, excluding those of the encoder.
-A more detailed breakdown of the results is provided in the Appendix.
+Fig.\hyperref[fig:ranked]{~\ref*{fig:ranked}a)} presents an aggregated analysis, summarizing the consistency, stability, and robustness of different techniques under diverse training configurations.
+We used the Borda aggregation framework defined in Section~\ref{subsec:bordaframework} to get the aggregated ranking, computed across different training settings using the value-rank $V_{m}^{d,s,q}$, separately for each encoder.
+Additionally, Fig.\hyperref[fig:ranked]{~\ref*{fig:ranked}a)} reports the global rank assigned to each technique, which is shown at the right end of the figure, with additional analysis provided in the Appendix.
 The fact that different models excel under different configurations highlights the sensitivity of specific architectures to particular training strategies, emphasizing the need for fair and consistent experimental comparisons.
 The key takeaways from this analysis suggest that even earlier, simpler models can outperform more recent approaches when trained under appropriately tuned settings.
-To further investigate this behavior, we provide a detailed analysis of the following two specific training factors:
+To further investigate this behavior, we provide a detailed analysis of the following three specific training factors:

 \textbf{Impact of Learning Rate Scheduler:} Firstly, Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}a)} presents a delta plot reporting the change in performance for each model when switching from a multi-step learning rate scheduler, which decays the learning rate at fixed intervals, to an SGDR scheduler~\cite{loshchilov2016sgdr}.
 Although all the techniques show a general improvement under the SGDR or cosine annealing scheduler, HIIF shows the most significant gain.
-This aligns with prior reports~\cite{jiang2025hiif}, where HIIF’s superior performance was achieved using the cosine annealing learning rate scheduling strategy.
+This aligns with prior reports~\cite{jiang2025hiif}, where HIIF’s superior performance was achieved using SGDR.
 However, the fact that other models also benefit from this updated scheduler reinforces the importance of conducting fair comparisons under fixed training settings.

+\textbf{Impact of Optimizer:} Fig.~\hyperref[fig:iqa_results]{\ref*{fig:iqa_results}b)} presents a delta plot showing the change in performance when replacing the Adam optimizer, used in prior work across all six techniques, with AdamW~\cite{loshchilov2017decoupled}.
+The results indicate a negative impact for most techniques, with improvements observed only for CiaoSR and, for certain IQA metrics, SRNO.
+This suggests that optimizer choice is strongly correlated with model performance across different perceptual metrics, highlighting its importance for ensuring reproducibility and enabling fair comparisons.